nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     * Cons: Less convenience for the user.

 ### Calculate net profits feature
+*(Written by Cheok Su Anne)* <br>

+This feature allows user to calculate and view the current profits.

 #### Implementation
 The calculate net profits mechanism is facilitated by `GetProfitCommand`.
 It extends `Command` and is identified by `CommonCentsParser`.
 The `GetProfitCommand` interacts with `Account` and the interaction is managed by `ActiveAccount`.
 As such, it implements the following operations: